Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

-# Some more explanations

 These files have to be copied at the root of SD card.

+## Powershell scripts

 - **convert.ps1** and **covertraw.ps1** are Powershell scripts that allows to convert bmp and raw files to png and upscale them from the /Camera and /Raw_data folders.
 To run them, simply right click on them and select "Run as Powershell".

+## json configuration file

-- **config.json** is the general configuration file for the DashBoy Camera.
+**config.json** is the general configuration file for the DashBoy Camera.
 Here is the signification of each variable in detail:

 - **timelapserawrecordingMode:** 1 = recording to .raw file, 0 = recording to 1x bmp files with a limit of 1024 files per folder
 - **timelapseDelay:** the list of actions associated with the timelapse button.
 A value up to zero is a delay for timelapse in ms, -1 is the regular camera mode and -2 is the motion sensor mode;